 ABOUT ME

-There’s always been a pull toward change.
-New places, new environments, and the feeling of movement have always inspired me.
-Travel became more than a passion—it became a way of learning and staying connected to what matters.
-That drive eventually led me to Jackson Hole, where the scale of the landscape deepened my love for photography and storytelling.
+I’ve always been drawn to movement.
+New places, different environments, and the feeling of covering ground have kept me curious and searching.
+Travel became more than something I enjoyed; it became a way to learn and stay connected to what matters.
+That pull eventually brought me west to Jackson Hole, where the scale of the landscape deepened my connection to the outdoors and to creative work.